PPN 06 21: A guide to Carbon Reduction Plans

 PPN 06/21 is a requirement for businesses bidding on major UK government contracts to publish a Carbon Reduction Plan.
 It applies to government contracts valued at £5 million or more annually, and to all new NHS frameworks contracts.

-Here’s everything small businesses need to know about PPN 06/21 and how it applies to your operations.
+Here’s everything a small business needs to know about PPN 06/21 and when it could apply to your operations.

-PPN 06/21, short for ‘Procurement Policy Note,’ is a part of the government’s overhaul of procurement legislation.
-It mandates that suppliers bidding for significant government contracts must demonstrate their commitment to reducing greenhouse gas emissions.
+PPN 06/21, short for ‘Procurement Policy Note,’ mandates that suppliers bidding for significant government contracts must demonstrate their commitment to reducing greenhouse gas emissions.
 This aligns with the UK’s goal of achieving net zero emissions by 2050.
-In Wales, it’s referred to as WPPN 06/21, but the requirements are identical.
+In Wales, it’s referred to as WPPN 06/21, but the requirements are almost identical.

-Do Small Businesses Need to Worry About PPN 06/21?
+Do Small Businesses Need to Follow PPN 06 21?

-If your business is bidding for, or plans to bid for, government contracts worth £5 million per year or more, then PPN 06/21 applies to you.
+If your business is bidding for a government contract worth £5 million per year or more, then PPN 06/21 applies to you.
 Even if your business doesn’t reach this threshold, if you are a subcontractor or part of the supply chain for a larger contractor, you may still need to comply.

-NHS England requires a PPN-compliant Carbon Reduction Plan for all new framework contracts, no matter the value, and a Net Zero Commitment for all new contracts that includes selected key requirements from the CRP template.
+NHS England goes a step further in requiring a PPN-compliant Carbon Reduction Plan for all new framework contracts, no matter the value.
+It requires a lesser Net Zero Commitment for all new contracts, which includes selected key requirements from the CRP template.

-Preparing a Carbon Reduction Plan (CRP) in advance is a good idea, even if you don’t currently bid on public sector contracts.
-It can take a bit of time to prepare, and that’s the last thing you’ll want to be doing when a bid deadline is looming.
+Preparing a Carbon Reduction Plan (CRP) in advance is a good idea, it can take a bit of time to prepare, and that’s the last thing you’ll want to be doing when a bid deadline is looming.
+Similarly, even if you don’t bid on public sector contracts, you may supply larger businesses who need to report on your emissions as part of their ‘Scope 3’ value chain emissions.

-What You Need for PPN 06/21 Approval: Writing a Carbon Reduction Plan
+PPN 06/21 Success: Writing a Winning Carbon Reduction Plan

 To comply with PPN 06/21, you must develop a Carbon Reduction Plan that includes: